-Intuit's Quicken software has been a staple for many people for years, and the 2016 edition continues to deliver the goods.
-Quicken allows you to easily track every aspect of your finances, from income, expenses, real estate, and your investments.
+Intuit's Quicken software has been a staple for many people for years, and the Deluxe edition continues to deliver the goods.
+Quicken allows you to easily track every aspect of your finances, from income, expenses, loans, and your investments.

 You can directly connect to your bank or brokerage account to download transactions.
-The "Link Your Bills" feature allows you to automatically track the due date and amount due for your bills.
+The "Bill Tracking" feature allows you to automatically track the due date and amount due for your bills.
 If you're a Turbo Tax user, you'll also enjoy the simplicity of importing your data from Quicken right into your tax return in Turbo Tax.

 In addition, Mint seamlessly integrates with most existing bank accounts to easily import your data.
 The app is free, it automatically updates by linking with your financial institutions, and it provides custom tips for savings and other financial opportunities.
 You even can get a free credit score through Mint.

 Mvelopes is available for iPhone and Android, and also works through their web app.

 The app allows you to create an online budget, track your spending, and understand how much you have left to spend.
 It also helps you to eliminate credit card debt and manage your credit card spending.

 Mvelopes connects automatically with your bank account and credit card accounts to gather information and update your budget and goals.
 There are three paid versions of the app, with various features and benefits.
 Mvelopes also offers personal one-on-one financial coaching.